About

 Biography

 His sonic world creates a balance between harmonious natural sounds and the sonic palette of digital glitches, sound degradation, and failure.
-His practice revolves around texture and timbre, density and openness, as well as aspects of minimalism.
-Deep Listening® is an integral part of his life and work.
-Besides daily practice, Owen completed the certification intensive I through Rensselaer Polytechnic Institute in 2021.
+His practice revolves around texture and timbre, density and openness, as well as aspects of minimalism and acousmatic practice.
+His music often explores the worlds of microsound with rhythms and timbres at the edges of our perception.
+Much like exploring through a microscope, his music puts these fascinating sonic elements in the context of our everyday listening experience, amplifying the hidden sounds around us.

 He is a passionate believer in taking music out of the concert hall and presenting it in unique public spaces and does this as an active member of the greater Columbus and Cincinnati music scenes, playing in bands and solo as he continues to explore a deep, personal relationship with the guitar and an integrated aesthetic with his laptop.
 He also works scoring experimental films, doing foley work, and other sound-related media content.
 Owen Scored "sphragida" in early 2020, a political drama that has won awards at multiple film festivals, including an "Award of Excellence" from the BEA Festival of Media Arts.
 Owen is a lover of coffee, jazz, and strange films, and is also an avid rock climber.